Azure/AppService/_posts/2023-03-02-App-service-environment-v3-pricing.md

 You should plan how you will scale down prior to migrating to ensure you don't get hit with unexpected costs due to being over-provisioned.
 You'll be able to scale down immediately after the migration finishes.

+TODO: add chart

 ### Scenario 5: reduce total number of App Service Environments

+TODO: rewrite for 200 instances instead of 100

 App Service Environments are a great choice for customers that need to scale beyond the limits of the App Service public multi-tenant offering of 30 App Service plan instances.
 But even the 200 instance limit with App Service Environments may not be enough for some customers.
 In that case, they need to create multiple App Service Environments.